 In spite of its limitation, due to the reduced dimension and to the noisy location, GP2 can give important information about the procedures for the control of the scale factor, thanks to its peculiar properties.
 First of all, the ring is oriented with its axis nearly parallel to the Earth axis, so that the accuracy is improved and the disturbances induced on the Sagnac signal by local tilting are minimized.
 Furthermore, the vacuum chamber includes also additional pipes connecting the opposite mirrors along the two diagonals .
 In this way, the four mirrors define, besides the square optical cavity, also two Fabry-P\'erot (FP) linear resonators along the diagonals, that can be used to better define and control the ring geometry.

 We already demonstrated in \cite{Stefani2018,Beverini_2020} to be able to measure and to stabilize the lengths of the diagonals of GP2 with a statistical accuracy of some tens of nanometers.
-This results was obtained through an interferometric technique, by using for each diagonal of a double Pound-Drever-Hall (PDH) control loop.
+This results was obtained through an interferometric technique, in which a double Pound-Driver-Hall (PDH) control loop was realised for each diagonal arm.
 In this work we investigate the geometrical properties of GP2, by testing new simplified procedures to measure and control the geometrical shape and the scale factor that could be profitably applied to the reduced scale RLGs.